In Star Trek: Voyager, the title ship is alone and often outgunned, so sometimes they just can't do anything about the bad guys. Examples:

 A couple's daughter was kidnapped, so they adopted another little girl, dressed her in the original daughter's clothes, dyed her hair, gave her plastic surgery, implanted her with a tracking chip, all in an effort to have Replacement Goldfish that would never leave her mother's sight again.
 The end of the episode has the SVU detectives bringing the original daughter home, while the adopted daughter is promptly forgotten, still mutilated, and no one cares.

 Harmony, the soulless vampire has killed people, and betrays Angel in the end.
 But since she was so predictable about it and useful in an Affably Evil way, he not only let her go but types up a written letter of recommendation.
 (She was his secretary.)
+In Season 8, this is even more pronounced.
+She outs the existence of vampires, becoming a worldwide celebrity and making vampires seem like good guys while the Slayer Organization was made out to be a Nazi-like group attempting to destroy the misunderstood demonkind.
+But because of Harmony's status, Buffy orders her army not to try and kill her, out of fear of making her a martyr, which essentially gives her a free pass to do whatever she wants.

 A far worse example would be Drusilla.
 Even after killing slayer Kendra and forcibly turning Darla into a vampire again, she was never staked and is still at large as both series closed.